eusebiedev/Car-Dealer/README.md

 ## Description

-This is a example repo on creating a very simple web app allowing users to add cars for sale with price and miles datawith ASP.NET Core MVC and C#.
+This is a example repo on creating a very simple web app allowing users to add cars for sale with price and miles data, built with ASP.NET Core MVC and C#.

 ## Technologies Used